worachat-dev/Profile-Card-4Student-dev/README.md

-# UX/UI Student-Dev.
-Profile Card 2024
+# Profile Card 2024 : UX/UI Student-Dev.

 A modern and responsive profile card designed to showcase UX/UI and web development skills.
 This project includes social media links, a profile image, and a call-to-action button, making it a great way to highlight your professional profile.